The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces: Preliminaries

 The first construction above provides a prototype for the following notion.
 Given a locally compact Hausdorff space $X$, we say a {\cstaralg} $B$ is an \emph{$X$-{\cstaralg}} if there is a continuous map from $\widehat{Z(B)}$, the dual of the center of $B$, to $X$.
 If, in addition, a group $\Gamma$ acts on $B$ by automorphisms and on $X$ by homeomorphisms and the map $\widehat{Z(B)} \to X$ is equivariant under the induced action of $\Gamma$ on $\widehat{Z(B)}$, then we say $B$ is a \emph{$\Gamma$-$X$-{\cstaralg}}.
 For example, $C_0(X, A)$ is an $X$-{\cstaralg} and if $\Gamma$ acts on both $X$ and $A$, then $C_0(X, A)$, with the diagonal action $(g \cdot f) (x) = g \cdot f(g^{-1} \cdot x)$, becomes a $\Gamma$-$X$-{\cstaralg}.
 Given an \emph{$X$-{\cstaralg}} $B$ and $x \in X$, the \emph{fiber} of $B$ at $x$ is given by the quotient $B / \left( C_0(X \setminus \{x\}) \cdot B \right)$.
 This is useful since, for example, to prove an $X$-$C^*$-subalgebra $B'$ of $B$ is equal to $B$, we just need to check that $B'$ maps surjectively onto each fiber.

 From a noncommutative geometric point of view, a desirable condition for an action of a discrete group $\Gamma$ on a locally compact Hausdorff space $X$ is being \emph{proper}, that is, for any compact subset $K$ in $X$, we have $K \cap g K = \varnothing$ for all but finitely many $g \in \Gamma$.
 This topological notion of proper actions coincides with the metric notion mentioned before Theorem~\ref{thm:main} in the case of an isometric action on a \emph{proper} metric space, i.e., one where all the closed balls are compact.
-We say that a $\Gamma$-$X$-{\cstaralg} is \emph{proper} if the action of $\Gamma$ on $X$ is proper.
+We say that a $\Gamma$-{\cstaralg} is \emph{proper} if the induced action of $\Gamma$ on the dual of its center is proper.

 Two {\shom}s $\varphi_0, \varphi_1 \colon A \to B$ are called \emph{homotopic} if there is a {\shom} $\psi \colon A \to C([0,1], B)$ such that for any $a \in A$ and $i = 0,1$, the image $\varphi_i (a)$ is the evaluation of $\psi(a)$ at $i \in [0,1]$.
 Two {\cstaralg}s $A$ and $B$ are called \emph{homotopy-equivalent} if there are {\shom}s $\varphi \colon A \to B$ and $\psi \colon B \to A$, called \emph{homotopy-equivalences}, such that $\psi \circ \varphi$ and $\varphi \circ \psi$ are homotopic to the identity maps on $A$ and $B$, respectively.
 The notion of \emph{equivariant homotopy equivalence} is defined similarly.